8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 🚗 Parking Situation: Free parking at Turtle Bay Resort – limited public spaces (approximately 20 spots) designated for beach access.
 Alternative: roadside parking on Kamehameha Highway near mile marker 9 – free but walk 0.8 miles to beach via trail.

-🏊 Water Conditions: Most protected bay on Oahu's North Shore thanks to extensive offshore reef barrier.
+🏊 Water Conditions: The most protected bay on Oahu’s North Shore thanks to an extensive offshore reef barrier – the exact same natural feature that creates the Maldives’ famous lagoons.
 Waters remain calm year-round while other North Shore beaches face massive winter swells.
 Sandy bottom with scattered rocky patches – enter water slowly and shuffle feet.
 Water clarity varies: crystal clear during summer months, murky during winter storms.

 📸 Best Photo Spot: The famous banyan tree (featured in LOST and Pirates of the Caribbean) creates stunning backdrop shots.
 For water photos, the western edge during late afternoon captures the bay’s protected, glass-like surface.